Skip to main content

 Ready, Set, Resilience

-Two hurricanes and a global pandemic exposed a need to support coastal North Carolina youth struggling with upheaval.
-Harnessing lessons from nature, North Carolina Sea Grant and partners developed a project for middle school students across the state to guide them through turbulent times.
+Two hurricanes and a global pandemic exposed the need to support students struggling with upheaval.
+Researchers at Duke University and NC State collaborated with educators and others on a Sea Grant project to guide middle schoolers through turbulent times.

 “Puppet show in the barnyard in five minutes!
 Come see it while you still can!” calls an older girl, clad in a blue-and-white tie-dyed T-shirt, to museum goers on a nearby footpath.